S3 / Client / put_bucket_encryption

 HTTP Host header syntax

-Directory buckets - The HTTP Host header syntax is s3express-control.region.amazonaws.com.
+Directory buckets - The HTTP Host header syntax is s3express-control.region-code.amazonaws.com.

 The following operations are related to PutBucketEncryption: